nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

         StmtList
           Ident "body"

-But single stage with type parameter can be written using two different ways - both are **syntactically correct**, but have comparatively different parse trees:
+But single stage with type parameter can be written using two different ways - both are **syntactically correct**, but have different parse trees:

+With space between `map` and `[a]`:

 ```nim
 dumpTree: